|

 Vocal CDs

-LETTERS - This wonderful CD features three exquisite compositions
+This wonderful CD features 3 compositions

 by Roger C. Vogel: Love Letters for high